brandoconnor/aws_see_spots_run/README.md

 ## Platforms
 * Tested on Amazon Linux with Chef 11.12.8 and should be widely compatible with any Linux flavor and modern Chef client.

-## Development / Contributing
+## Bugs / Development / Contributing
-* Report issues/questions/feature requests on [GitHub Issues][issues]
+* Report issues/questions/feature requests on in the [Issues](https://github.com/dreamboxlearning/AWS_see_spots_run/issues) section.
 * Feel free to ask questions via email.

 Pull requests are welcome!
 Ideally create a topic branch for every separate change you make.
-For
-example:
+For example:

 1. Fork the repo
 2. Create your feature branch (`git checkout -b my-new-feature`)